Global March to Gaza: 17 June

-Organisers announced in a statement that three participants were taken from a cafe in Cairo on 16 June, by plainclothes unidentified officers.
+Organisers announced in a statement that three participants were taken from a café in Cairo on 16 June, by plainclothes unidentified officers.
 One of the activists said they were all "blindfolded, beaten and interrogated", which was subsequently denied by two security officials.
 According to sources from Reuters, less than 30 participants remain detained as of 17 June.

 Organisers and participants

-The civilian-led march is organised by the International Coalition Against the Israeli Occupation, a coalition of trade unions, human rights groups, and solidarity movements from over 32 countries, chaired by Palestinian activist Saif Abukeshek.
+The civilian-led march is organised by the International Coalition Against the Israeli Occupation, a coalition of trade unions, human rights groups, and solidarity movements from over 32 countries, chaired by Palestinian activist Saif Abu Keshek.
 Organisers have stated that the march is secular and non-partisan, and it is supported by 150 non-governmental organizations and activists from more than 50 countries.
 Nelson Mandela's grandson Mandla Mandela is a member of the organising committee, who reported he had been detained in Egypt the lead up to the march.

 Initially estimated at 2,000 to 3,000 participants, according to the organisation, around 4,000 people from more than 80 countries had arranged to fly to Cairo.
 All participants are volunteers covering their own expenses.